 Another motivation behind the introduction of anti-conversion laws is the desire to counter “Love Jihad”.
 This is an emotive term used by radical Hindu groups to stoke sectarian fear by accusing Muslim men of luring Hindu women into marriage in order to force their conversion to Islam, and is the driver of laws criminalising conversion solely for the purpose of marriage.

-Anti-conversion laws have been passed in thirteen states, but in three states they are not active.
-They have been passed in Arunachal Pradesh (although its government has not framed the rules needed to enforce the laws), ChhattisgarhGujarat, HaryanaHimachal Pradesh (parts were repealed after a court challenge brought by the Evangelical Fellowship of India, but in August 2019 the Bharatiya Janata Party-led government passed a new bill adding to the laws and introducing longer prison sentences), Jharkhand, Karnataka (the Indian National Congress party promised repeal after it defeated the BJP in state elections in May 2023), Madhya Pradesh, Odisha, Rajasthan (passed but never signed by the state’s governor), Tamil Nadu (passed in 2002 and repealed in 2004), Uttarakhand and Uttar Pradesh.
+Anti-conversion laws have been passed in fourteen states, but in two states they are not active and another is waiting for the assent of the state governor.
+They have been passed in Arunachal Pradesh (the state government has not yet framed the rules needed to enforce the laws, but is moving towards implementation), Chhattisgarh, Gujarat, Haryana, Himachal Pradesh (parts were repealed after a court challenge brought by the Evangelical Fellowship of India, but in August 2019 the Bharatiya Janata Party-led government passed a new bill adding to the laws and introducing longer prison sentences), Jharkhand, Karnataka (the Indian National Congress party promised repeal after it defeated the BJP in state elections in May 2023), Madhya Pradesh, Odisha, Rajasthan (passed in September 2025), Tamil Nadu (passed in 2002 and repealed in 2004), Uttarakhand and Uttar Pradesh.

-In 2020 and 2021, several states introduced new or harsher anti-conversion laws, which have been used by Hindu militants to justify attacks on Christians.
+In recent years several states have introduced new or harsher anti-conversion laws, which have been used by Hindu militants to justify attacks on Christians.
 Indian Christians fear that under Hindu nationalist pressure the laws will be enacted at national level.
 Since 2015, ministers of the ruling Bharatiya Janata Party government have called for the adoption of a nationwide anti-conversion law, but the Ministry of Law and Justice has advised against the move, saying the constitution stipulates that passing laws on such matters rests with individual states.
 Critics of the call for a nationwide anti-conversion law see it as an attack on the secular values of India’s constitution.

-(Christian Solidarity WorldwideChurch in Chains India Country Profile, Evangelical Fellowship of India, Library of Congress, UCA News, World Watch Monitor)
+(Christian Solidarity Worldwide, Church in Chains India Country Profile, Evangelical Fellowship of India, Library of Congress, UCA News, World Watch Monitor)